This article is the third in a series of blog posts about healthy skincare.

 - Carrots – a great source of Beta-carotene.
 This is an antioxidant, provitamin A for healthy skin.

-- Grapes – with their active compound – Resveratrol, a phytoalexin antioxidant that found in red grapes, have been shown to have both chemopreventive and therapeutic effects against many diseases and disorders of the skin.
+- Grapes –active compound – Resveratrol, a phytoalexin antioxidant that found in red grapes, have been shown to have both chemopreventive and therapeutic effects against many diseases and disorders of the skin.

-- Green Tea– contains a cocktail of potent antioxidants called Catechins, which help fight damage caused by free radicals.
-Green tea in creams appears to exert sun damage protection by quenching free radicals and reducing inflammation rather than by blocking UV rays.
+- Green tea- contains a cocktail of potent antioxidants called catechins, which help fight damage caused by free radicals.
+Green tea in creams appears to exert sun damage protection by fighting free radicals and reducing inflammation rather than by blocking UV rays.

-Keep the good balance between omega 3, 6 and 9
+Keep the right balance between omega 3, 6 and 9

-Eating healthy vegetable fats as such avocado, walnuts, olive oil etc., is a great way to incorporate healthy fats, as well as skin-protecting Vitamin E.
+Eating healthy vegetable fats as such as avocado, walnuts, olive oil, etc., is a great way to incorporate healthy fats, as well as skin-protecting Vitamin E.

-These oils contain very large amounts of biologically active fats called Omega-6 polyunsaturated fatty acids, which are harmful in excess.
+These oils contain high amounts of omega-6 polyunsaturated fatty acids, which are pro-inflammatory when they are in excess.